The American Academy of Grief Counseling

 "Certified Grief Counselor"

-- Obtaining 50 or more hours of continuing education within the three year period of certification .
+- Obtaining 50 or more hours of continuing education within the four year period of certification .
 Click here: Criteria for Recertification

 - Have successfully advanced to Fellowship Status in the AAGC prior to the expiration of their current certification.
 Once a certified member achieves Fellowship in the AAGC, they are required only to reapply for Fellowship status, and continue to maintain their Certification along with their Fellowship.